 - Most important: Eat slowly, learn to enjoy each bite!
-It’s amazing how many gut problems can be lessened just by chewing food properly.
-Eating slowly and focusing on the food (not the phone, tablet or tv!) promotes the production of enzymes and stomach acid.
-This helps the body to thoroughly break down food.
+It’s amazing how many problems can be solved just by chewing food properly.
+During a meal, focus on the food not the phone, tablet or tv!.
+This helps to thoroughly break down food.

-- Consume fresh vegetable juice daily.
-The juice is packed with powerful enzymes and other nutrients for good digestion.
-Try the superb Ginger Lemon Shot.
+- Consume fresh vegetable juice.
+The juice is packed with enzymes and other nutrients.
+Try the Ginger Lemon Shot.

 - Avoid processed food (fast food) in which most enzymes are destroyed.

-- Add a high-quality digestive enzyme supplement.
+- Add a digestive enzyme supplement.
 They are inexpensive but effective.

-- Consume fresh and raw food daily, try sprouting at home.
+- Consume fresh and raw food, try sprouting.
 Sprouts are packed with enzymes.

 - Avoid eating late at night.

-Here are a few raw foods containing powerful natural digestive enzymes that promote good digestion.
+The following raw foods contain natural digestive enzymes that promote good digestion.

-Papaya is a rich source of enzymes like papain, effective at breaking down meat.
-Eat papaya 20 min before a meal, or even during the meal.
+Papaya is a rich source of enzymes like papain, that breaks down meat.
+Try eating papaya 20 min before a meal, or even during the meal.

-Pineapples are very beneficial as they contain protein-digesting enzymes called cysteine proteinases.
+Pineapples are contain protein-digesting enzymes called cysteine proteinases.

-Bee pollen contains a broad spectrum of powerful enzymes.
-Just be aware if you are sensitive to pollen.
+Bee pollen contains a broad spectrum of enzymes.

-Lemon: Supports gallbladder and bile flow.
-Try the superb Ginger Shots, which is a combination of ginger and lemon, both of which stimulate digestion.
+Lemon supports gallbladder and bile flow.
+Try the Ginger Shots, which is a combination of ginger and lemon, both of which stimulate digestion.